wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-approvals-for-choreo-workflows.md

     - In the **Roles** field, select one or more roles depending on your preference.
 All users assigned to the selected roles will be eligible to receive notifications.
 Scope of notification delivery depends on the role assignment level when [configuring permissions](#permissions-to-review-and-respond-to-approval-requests):
          1. Project level roles-to-group assignment: Users in these groups will receive notifications only for approval requests raised within the specific project where the role is assigned.
          2. Organization level roles-to-group assignment: Users in these groups will receive notifications for approval requests raised across all projects in the organization.
     - In the **Assignees** field, select specific users who can review and approve workflow requests.
-Assignees can be any Choreo user, even if they are not assigned to a selected role.
+Assignees can be any {{ product_name }} user, even if they are not assigned to a selected role.

     Both Roles and Assignees are optional configuration fields.
 If neither is specified, the system will not dispatch any notifications.
 However, users with the necessary permissions can still log in to the system and review approval requests through the interface.